prompt-toolkit/python-prompt-toolkit/docs/pages/printing_text.rst

 - By creating a list of ``(pygments.Token, text)`` tuples, and wrapping it in :class:`~prompt_toolkit.formatted_text.PygmentsTokens`.

-An instance of any of these three kinds of objects is called "formatted text".
+An instance of any of these four kinds of objects is called "formatted text".
 There are various places in prompt toolkit, where we accept not just plain text (as a strings), but also formatted text.